Dominic Bruce: Character

 Notoriously short tempered (his father 'Billie' Bruce was supposed to be the 'worst tempered man in the North of England') he was described as 'as hard as nails' by his fellow Spangenberg inmate, Squadron Leader Eric Foster, in his autobiography.
 Tunstall explained Bruce was very meticulous, and gave plaudits to him by describing him as having the draw of a big personality.
 After the Swiss commission escape, Tunstall also claimed that compared to him with his bad ankle, Bruce and Newborn had mental toughness to keep going whilst on the march; and that of the three Bruce, with his stamina, was the pacesetter.

+The sapper Jim Rogers, penned a list of his respected prisoners.
+He called them the Kings of Colditz.
+Alongside the likes of Sinclair, Bruce was on that list.
+Rogers reasoned Bruce was an escaper who, "dedicated every waking day to escaping."